Xuxa: Fortune and investments

 In 2014 RecordTV was ordered to pay R$100,000 to Xuxa.
-The broadcaster was sued for broadcasting photos of the hostess in an essay performed for Playboy in the 1980s without authorization during the Gugu Liberato in 2012.
+The broadcaster was sued for broadcasting photos of her from a photoessay that appeared in Playboy in the 1980s without authorization during the Gugu Liberato in 2012.

-In February 2015, Xuxa refused a proposal of renewal with Globo TV, since its salary would happen to be 1 million dollars monthly, that received from 2002, to R$250,000, without next projects to return to present a program.
-In the same month, the O Mundo da Xuxa came to an end, since the place would have to go through new investments in attractions and layout, to meet the need to expand the shopping center in which it was, which would not be viable that due to the Brazilian economic crisis; the park had a final profit of R$4 million in 2014, against R$10 million in 2008.
+In February 2015, Xuxa refused a proposed renewal with Globo, since without any new projects, her salary would be reduced to R$250,000 compared to the $1 million she used to get.
+In the same month, O Mundo da Xuxa came to an end, since the attraction would have to go through new expansions in order to fill the space it was in.
+This was not viable due to the Brazilian economic crisis; the park had a final profit of R$4 million in 2014, against R$10 million in 2008.
 It was sold to Parque da Mônica for R$40 million.
 In March Xuxa signed with RecordTV for R$1 million monthly.
-If the program leaves the grid of the station, Xuxa will receive $250,000 monthly.
+If her program leaves the network, Xuxa will still receive $250,000 monthly.
 In that same year the Laser Space earned R$50 million.
 Xuxa, as a businesswoman, had a final profit of $160 million from her companies.

 In 2016, Espaço Laser earned R$60 million, expanding its operations to 187 units in Brazil.
 Xuxa, as a businesswoman, made a final profit of R$200 million with her holding company in 2016.
 In the same year, she launched herself as a YouTuber.

-The company of children's parties—Casa X—of the presenter earned R$17 million in 2017, a 50% increase in one year.
+Xuxa's children's party company, Casa X, earned R$17 million in 2017, a 50% increase in one year.

 The equity of Xuxa and her companies is valued at US$1 billion, making her one of the richest women in Brazil.
 Xuxa is a vegan.

 Relationships and children

 Xuxa has one daughter with actor Luciano Szafir, Sasha, who was born in 1998.
-Xuxa dated Brazilian football legend Pelé in the 1980s, and later Formula 1 legend, Ayrton Senna.
+Xuxa dated Brazilian footballer Pelé in the 1980s, and Formula One driver Ayrton Senna in the late 1980s and early 1990s.

-She reported in 2012 that reclusive singer Michael Jackson had once courted her, inviting her to dinner at Neverland Ranch and his manager asked whether she would consider bearing his children.
-She is in a relationship with actor and singer Junno Andrade pt.
-In 2013, her Italian nationality was recognized.
+In 2012, Xuxa claimed that American singer Michael Jackson had once courted her, inviting her to dinner at Neverland Ranch.
+Additionally, Jackson's manager asked whether she would consider bearing his children.
+As of 2013, she is in a relationship with actor and singer Junno Andrade.
+In 2013, she acquired Italian citizenship.